Oliver Ford Davies

-Early life and academic career
+Early life and education

+Oliver Robert Ford Davies was born in Ealing, Middlesex, England on 12 August 1939.
+His father was a teacher.

-Davies was born in Ealing, Middlesex, England.
-He attended the King's School, Canterbury.
-In 1956 He joined the eminent Ealing amateur company Questors.
-He won a scholarship to Merton College, Oxford, where he read History and became President of the Oxford University Dramatic Society.
-After obtaining his DPhil, he worked as a history lecturer at the University of Edinburgh before taking up acting professionally in 1967.
+Aged 11, he performed in a school play, Richard of Bordeaux, and found that he "liked being someone else".
+In 1956 he joined the eminent Ealing amateur company Questors.
+He won a scholarship to Merton College, Oxford, where he read history and became president of the Oxford University Dramatic Society.
+After obtaining his DPhil, he did a postgraduate teaching qualification.

+From 1964, Davies worked as a history lecturer at the University of Edinburgh before taking up acting professionally in 1967, "to give acting a go".
+Among his students was future foreign secretary of the UK Robin Cook.

 Acting career

+Stage

-In 1959, as a member of the Oxford University Experimental Theatre Club, he appeared in his first Stratford performance in the Memorial Theatre's open-air production of Bartholomew Fair.
-His first professional appearances were, at the age of 27, in the 1967 season at the Birmingham Repertory Theatre.
+In 1959, as a member of the Oxford University Experimental Theatre Club, Davies appeared in his first Stratford performance in the Memorial Theatre's open-air production of Bartholomew Fair.

+His first professional appearances were, at the age of 27, in the 1967 season at the Birmingham Repertory Theatre – which at that time included Michael Gambon, Brian Cox, Timothy Dalton, and Anna Calder-Marshall.
 Short Seasons at the Mermaid, London, the Oxford Playhouse and the Cambridge Arts Theatre followed.
-His long and prolific association with the Royal Shakespeare Company started in 1975, when director Terry Hands cast him as Mountjoy in Henry V. He is an Honorary Associate Artist of the company.
-From 1990 until 2019 He appeared more frequently at the National Theatre, London, until at the age of 80 he lent his "sublime presence" to the part of the appraising button moulder in Henryk Ibsen's Peter Gynt at the Olivier Theatre.
+Davies' long and prolific association with the Royal Shakespeare Company started in 1975, when director Terry Hands cast him as Mountjoy in Henry V. His breakthrough in theatre came in 1990, when he was given the lead role in Sir David Hare's Racing Demon at the Royal National Theatre in London.

+In 2002, Davies played King Lear in an Almeida Theatre production.
+The following year, he played opposite Joan Plowright in Absolutely! (perhaps), an adaptation of Pirandello's Cosi e (se vi pare) by Martin Sherman.
+Franco Zeffirelli directed the play for Wyndham's Theatre and the Theatre Royal Haymarket.

+In 2008 he appeared on stage as Polonius in Hamlet with the Royal Shakespeare Company (RSC), alongside David Tennant and Patrick Stewart.
+The cast were once again assembled to create a film version, which was broadcast on television in December 2009.
+In May 2009, Davies appeared in All's Well That Ends Well at the Royal National Theatre as the King of France.
+In 2010, he appeared at the Orange Tree Theatre as Balfour in the premiere of Ben Brown's play The Promise, about the Balfour Declaration.

+In 2011, he appeared in a stage adaptation of Michelle Magorian's book Goodnight Mister Tom, in which he played the central character, Thomas Oakley.
+He was back with the RSC in 2014 as Justice Shallow in Henry IV, Part 2.
+Davies again appeared with David Tennant in Richard II in 2013.
+In 2019, Davies played the Button Moulder in David Hare's adaptation of Henryk Ibsen's Peter Gynt at the Olivier Theatre.